How schools can hire teachers who are not UK or Irish nationals and get help using a Department for Education (DfE) programme.

 Skilled Worker visa

-Overseas teachers can apply for a Skilled Worker visa under the following conditions:
+Overseas teachers can apply for a Skilled Worker visa up to 3 months before they start work in the UK under the following conditions:

 - the overseas teacher can speak, read, write and understand English

-- your role pays at least £20,480 or the relevant minimum rate for teachers in England, whichever is higher (minimum rates for teachers are on the Get into Teaching website) - if you work part time, pro-rata rates will apply as long as you earn at least £20,480 a year
+- the role pays at least £20,480 or the relevant minimum rate for teachers in England, whichever is higher (minimum rates for teachers are on the Get into Teaching website) - if the role is part time, pro-rata rates will apply as long as the salary is at least £20,480 a year

 Become a licensed sponsor